dyanikoglu/dyanikoglu/README.md

 #### You can also access my [Unreal Engine fork](https://github.com/dyanikoglu/UnrealEngine) with various bug fixes, improvements and custom PhysX 4.1 & Nvidia Blast implementation (Unreal Engine source code access is required)

 #### Lastly, you can follow [Project Borealis](https://projectborealis.com) to stay updated about the Half-Life project I have been contributing for a while.
-Also check out [PBSync](https://github.com/ProjectBorealis/PBSync), an open source workspace synchronization tool designed by me, and actively used by the development team.
+Also check out my work on an UnrealGameSync alternative [PBSync](https://github.com/ProjectBorealis/PBSync), designed for Git LFS and actively used by the development team.